 Our membership encompasses a field to table spectrum from agriculture to fine dining, with emphasis on all the specialty foods, farm markets, diners and hands-on restaurants in between that are so dear to the hearts of Midwesterners who love real food.

-If you go, be sure to share your photos and thoughts on our social media pages!
-We'd love to know what you loved!
+When you visit, be sure to share your experience with us on social media!
+We'd love to hear from you!

-You will find The Tasty Freeze on the Burgers, Brews and Dogs, Tenderloin and I Scream for Ice Cream trails.
+You will find Gobblers Knob Country Store on the Sweet Temptations and I Scream for Ice Cream Trails.

 Blog Written by Ashley Gregory

-If you visit, take a picture and share it with us on social media!
-We'd love to see your favorites!
+When you visit, please take photos and share those and your experience with us on our social media pages!
+We'd love to hear what you think!

 Blog Written by Ashley Gregory